tomaspzpeborges/tomaspzpeborges/README.md

 + 🤖 Software Engineer at Arm in the GPU Compute Engineering team

-+ 🌱 Currently building a startup called Unilinkr to change the work culture for students in Portugal -> https://www.unilinkr.net/
++ 🌱 Currently founding Unilinkr to build the future of work -> https://www.unilinkr.net/

 + 📫 How to reach me: Tomás Zilhão Borges on Linkedin and tomaspzpeborges on Twitter